 Meanwhile heat coconut milk mixed with regular milk and honey.
 Turn off the heat.
 Add squeezed gelatin (or the swollen powdered gelatin) and mix to dissolve it completely.
 Pour hot milk over melted chocolate.
 Take the immersion blender and blend everything for a couple of minutes.

 Add ricotta, and blend until all the cheese is incorporated.
 Pour the cream into silicone mould or into a container.
-Cover the bowl with plastic wrap and place it in the refrigerator until it get thick, for at least 6 hours.
+Cover it with plastic wrap and place it in the refrigerator until it get thick, for at least 6 hours.

-Once you want to use the cream use a piping bag and a tip to your liking to decorate the tart or if you use the silicone mould place it in the freezer to completely freeze the cream.
+Once you want to use the cream becomes firm use a piping bag and a tip to your liking to decorate the tart or if you have used the silicone mould like me place it in the freezer to completely freeze it.

 Instructions for the crust